Anatolian Seljuk architecture: Minbars

 The minbar (often translated as "pulpit") is one of the only consistently present furnishings in mosques.
-They consisted of a short straight staircase, usually with a set of doors at the bottom and a small kiosk-like structure at the top.
+They consist of a short straight staircase, usually with a set of doors at the bottom and a small kiosk-like structure at the top.
 Anatolian minbars during the Seljuk era, as well as up to early Ottoman times, were made of wood and were decorated with deeply carved arabesque motifs and geometric patterns.
 In overall form and style they resembled contemporary minbars in Syria and the Levant, although they lacked the muqarnas at the top of Syrian minbars.

 The most accomplished Turkish minbars of this period were made with the kündekâri technique, in which many interlocking pieces of wood were held together without the use of nails, pins, or glue.
 These pieces were fitted together like a mosaic and supported by an internal wooden frame.
 Examples of such minbars include the minbar of the Alaeddin Mosque in Konya (dated to 1155–6, before the mosque's many later restorations), the minbars of the congregational mosques (Ulu Camis) of Malatya and Siirt (both from the 13th century and both now housed at the Ethnography Museum of Ankara), the minbar of the Great Mosque of Sivrihisar (1275), and the minbar of the Eşrefoğlu Mosque (1297–9).
 This style of minbar continued to be used in Anatolian mosques during the Beyliks period and up to the early Ottoman period.
 In this later period the carvings became shallower, the geometric mosaic arrangement of wooden pieces became more intricate, and projecting bosses were sometimes added to the decoration.
 Examples of this later period include the minbar of the Saruhanid Great Mosque of Manisa (1376) and the minbar of the Ottoman Great Mosque of Bursa (1499).

 As the kündekâri method required great skill and labour, some minbars were made with simpler wooden boards which were carved with decoration made to imitate the kündekâri style and then mounted on a frame.
 The disadvantage of this method was that over time the wooden boards could warp and shrink, resulting in the motifs being interrupted or misaligned from one board to another.
 Examples of such minbars include the minbar of the Great Mosque of Divriği (1228–9) and the minbar of the Arslanhane Mosque at Ankara (1289–90).
 The simpler technique notwithstanding, they are still considered fine examples of Seljuk Anatolian woodwork and craftsmanship.